 Hotspot Intervention Program

-The Graffiti Team has been working in partnership with small business owners and local councils to reduce graffiti vandalism at hotspot locations.
+The WA Police Force Graffiti Team has worked in partnership with small business owners and local councils to reduce graffiti vandalism at hotspot locations.
 A CPTED Audit is completed and a series of recommendations made to the asset owner, regarding appropriate techniques to reduce the opportunity for graffiti by potential offenders.
 An evaluation of the first Intervention has been completed and deemed successful.
 Six months on, the location remains free of graffiti vandalism.
-If your small business premises is a repeat victim of graffiti vandalism and you would like to review the CPTED techniques available, please contact the WA Police Graffiti Team.
+If your small business premises is a repeat victim of graffiti vandalism and you would like to review the CPTED techniques available, please contact the WA Police Force Graffiti Team.